scala/scala3/docs/docs/reference/contextual/derivation.md

 `Mirror` type class instances provide information at the type level about the components and labelling of the type.
 They also provide minimal term level infrastructure to allow higher level libraries to provide comprehensive derivation support.

+*Note*: Mirror instances are not generated for classes in a local context (i.e. classes that are not members of packages or other classes).

 ```scala
 sealed trait Mirror: